-Mexico's Capture of Drug Kingpin Could be Signal to US
+Mexico's Capture of Drug Kingpin Could Be Signal to US

-MEXICO CITY (AP) — As Mexican marines closed in on infamous drug lord Rafael Caro Quintero deep in the mountains of his native state of Sinaloa, it was a 6-year-old bloodhound named “Max” who rousted from the undergrowth the man allegedly responsible for the murder of a U.S. DEA agent more than three decades ago.
+As Mexican marines closed in on infamous drug lord Rafael Caro Quintero deep in the mountains of his native state of Sinaloa, it was a 6-year-old bloodhound named "Max" who rousted from the undergrowth the man allegedly responsible for the murder of a U.S. Drug Enforcement Agency agent more than three decades ago.

 While the United States’ motivation to find Caro Quintero was never in doubt — hence the $20 million reward for information leading to his capture — there was less certainty about the commitment of Mexican President Andrés Manuel López Obrador, who had made clear his disinterest in pursuing drug lords.

-Yet on Friday, three days after López Obrador and U.S. President Joe Biden met in the White House, the most wanted target of the U.S. Drug Enforcement Administration was in Mexican custody.
+Yet on Friday, three days after López Obrador and U.S. President Joe Biden met in the White House, the most wanted target of the DEA was in Mexican custody.

 González believes Caro Quintero has long been a thorn in the bilateral relationship, but said that "without doubt" his capture was fruit of the recent negotiations in Washington.

-U.S. Attorney General Merrick Garland and U.S. Ambassador to Mexico Ken Salazar both expressed gratitude for Mexico’s efforts to catch the man blamed for the brutal torture and murder of DEA agent Enrique “Kiki” Camarena in 1985 — a case that brought a low point in U.S.-Mexico relations.
+U.S. Attorney General Merrick Garland and U.S. Ambassador to Mexico Ken Salazar expressed gratitude for Mexico's capture of a man blamed for the 1985 killing of Camarena — a case that brought a low point in U.S.-Mexico relations.

 Garland said the U.S. government would seek his immediate extradition.

+"My hope is that with the capture of Caro Quintero, that that will mend a lot of tensions between the DEA and Mexico," said Mike Vigil, the DEA's former chief of international operations.

-Mexico’s navy and Attorney’s General Office led the operation deep in the moutains that straddle the border between Sinaloa and Chihuahua states, many miles from any paved road.
-They found Caro Quintero, with help of “Max,” hiding in brush in a place in Sinaloa called San Simon.
+Mexico's navy and Attorney's General Office led the operation deep in the mountains that straddle the border between Sinaloa and Chihuahua states, many miles from any paved road.
+They found Caro Quintero, with help of Max, hiding in brush in a place in Sinaloa called San Simon.

+López Obrador said that the helicopter that crashed in the coastal city of Los Mochis had been providing support in the pursuit of Caro Quintero.
+U.S. officials expressed condolences for the marines who died.

-Caro Quintero came from Badiraguato, Sinaloa, the same township as Joaquin “El Chapo” Guzman, the former leader of the Sinaloa cartel, which came later.
-Caro Quintero was one of the founders of the Guadalajara cartel and according to the DEA was one of the primary suppliers of heroin, cocaine and marijuana to the United States in the late 1970s.
+Caro Quintero came from Badiraguato, Sinaloa, the same township as Joaquin "El Chapo" Guzman, the former leader of the Sinaloa cartel, which formed later.
+Caro Quintero was one of the founders of the Guadalajara cartel and, according to the DEA, was one of the primary suppliers of heroin, cocaine and marijuana to the United States in the late 1970s and 1980s.

-Caro Quintero was serving a 40-year sentence in Mexico when an appeals court overturned his verdict in 2013.
+Caro Quintero was captured in Costa Rica in 1985 and was serving a 40-year sentence in Mexico when an appeals court overturned his verdict in 2013.
 The Supreme Court upheld the sentence, but it was too late — Caro Quintero had been spirited off in a waiting vehicle.

 López Obrador had previously seemed ambivalent about his case.